Sepulveda Transit Corridor Project

 Potomac River Tunnel Project

 The Potomac River Tunnel is a component of DC Water’s long-term control plan (LTCP), also known as the DC Clean Rivers Project.
-The Consent Decree establishes schedules for construction of the Potomac River Tunnel and other CSO control facilities under the DC Clean Rivers Project, including a 2025 deadline to implement the project in its entirety.
 The Potomac River Tunnel, 24,000 lf and 18-ft ID, will be located approximately 100 ft below ground.
 CSOs captured by the Potomac River Tunnel would be conveyed to the Blue Plains Advanced Wastewater Treatment Plant.

-Contract Award/Start Construction is anticipated to begin mid-2023, with Operations beginning by March 23, 2030 (Consent Decree Milestone).
+Contract Award is expected by mid- 2023, with Operations beginning by March 23, 2030 (Consent Decree Milestone).

 B&P Replacement Tunnel